Spring Light Goose Season Guide (printable version)

 |Hunting Hours:||30 minutes before sunrise to 30 minutes after sunset.|

-- Residents must have either a 2013-14 or 2014-15 resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).
+- Residents must have either a 2015-16 (valid through March 31) or 2016-17 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).

-- All nonresidents, regardless of age, must have a 2014 nonresident spring light goose season license ($50).
-This license is valid statewide for the entire spring season, and does not affect the eligibility to purchase a nonresident waterfowl hunting license for fall 2014.
+- Nonresidents must have a 2016 nonresident spring light goose season license ($50).
+This license is valid statewide for the entire spring season, and does not affect the eligibility to purchase a nonresident waterfowl hunting license for fall 2016.
+Nonresident youth under age 16 can purchase a license at the resident fee if their state has youth reciprocity licensing with North Dakota.

 - Required licenses may be purchased through the Department’s Bismarck office, website or toll-free phone licensing system.

-- All 2014 spring light goose hunters must register with the Harvest Information Program prior to hunting.
-Resident hunters with valid 2013-14 licenses can get HIP registered through the Department's website, or by calling (888) 634-4798.
-Residents or nonresidents buying a new license can register with HIP through any of the Department's three licensing options.
-HIP registration for the spring season is also valid for hunting migratory birds in fall 2014.
+- All 2016 spring light goose hunters must register with the Harvest Information Program prior to hunting.
+Hunters can get HIP registered through the Department’s website, or by calling 888-634-4798.
+HIP registration for the spring season is also valid for hunting migratory birds in fall 2016.

 - A federal waterfowl stamp is not required.